AqwamCreates/Universal-Character-Cognition-Sampler/README.md

 # Universal Character Cognition Optimal Sampler Settings

-## What This Sampler Settings Can Do?
+## What This Sampler Settings Can Do

 * Consistent Identity Roleplay